root-project/root/README/ReleaseNotes/v620/index.md

    values for creation and modification date of TKey/TDirectory objects and null value for TUUID objects inside TFile.
 As drawback, TRef objects stored in such file cannot be read correctly.
+* TMemFile: Apply customization of minimal block size also to the first block.
+* Add renaming rule for instances of the math classes from `genvector` and `smatrix` to instance for one floating point type (`float`, `double`, `Double32_t`, `Float16_t`) to instances for any other floating point type.
+* Corrected the application of  `I/O customization rules` when the target classes contained typedefs (in particular `Double32_t`)
+* Prevent splitting of objects when a `Streamer Function` was explicitly attached to their `TClass`.
+* In hadd fix verbose level arg parsing
+* Allow user to change the type of the content of a TClonesArray.
+* Avoid deleted memory access in `MakeProject` and in handling of `I/O customization rules`.

 ## TTree Libraries

+* Prevent a situation in `TTreeFormula` when stale cached information was re-used.

 ## Histogram Libraries

+* Allow reading v5 TF1 that were stored memberwise in a TClonesArray.

 ## Math Libraries